-Abruptly stopping gabapentin can increase the likelihood of seizures, so it’s important to seek help when looking to quit.4 If you are getting treatment for a gabapentin abuse problem, you will likely start with detox so that you can slowly eliminate the drug from your body in a controlled manner.
+Abruptly stopping gabapentin use can increase the likelihood of seizures, so it’s important to seek help when looking to quit using this drug.4 If you are getting treatment for a gabapentin abuse problem, you will likely start with detox so that you can slowly eliminate the drug from your body in a controlled manner.
 After completing detox, you will need medical clearance before transitioning into an inpatient or outpatient treatment program.
 There are a number of gabapentin addiction treatment options available, including:

-- Outpatient Programs: After completing detox and/or inpatient treatment, you may move on to an outpatient treatment.
+- Outpatient programs: After completing detox and/or inpatient treatment, you may move on to outpatient treatment.
 You might also start in an outpatient program if your addiction hasn’t progressed to the point of requiring intense inpatient care.
-When youseek treatment on an outpatient basis, you will live at home and visit the facility for a set number of hours per week to work with a therapist and engage in group therapy.
+When you seek treatment on an outpatient basis, you will live at home and visit the facility for a set number of hours per week to work with a therapist and engage in group therapy.

-- Support Groups: Before, during, or after treatment, you may attend 12-step meetings like AA/NA or other support groups.
-When you go to a support group you will be welcomed by people who know what you’ve been through because they’ve gone through it too.
+- 12-Step support groups: Before, during, or after treatment, you may attend 12-Step meetings like AA/NA or other support groups.
+When you go to a support group, you will be welcomed by people who know what you’ve been through because they’ve gone through it too.
 Feeling accepted can make a huge difference in your recovery because you will create a new support network of sober individuals and learn from people who have been abstinent from drugs for a longer period of time.

-- Aftercare: In rehab, you will prepare for yourtransition out of treatment by creating an aftercare plan.
-This will look different for every person and may include transitioning into a sober living facility, locating a counselor or therapist outside of treatment, and regularly attending 12-step meetings or other support groups.
-After you leave treatment, it is important that you stay involved with some sort of care to prevent relapse.
+- Aftercare: In rehab, you will prepare for your transition out of treatment by creating an aftercare plan.
+This will look different for every person and may include transitioning into a sober living facility, locating a counselor or therapist outside of treatment, and regularly attending 12-Step meetings or other support groups.
+After you leave treatment, it is important that you stay involved with some sort of care in order to prevent relapse.